 An RIA is a “Roth Income Account.”
 By using a “special” annuity feature available for income, a Roth Income Account can provide tax-free income for as long as the annuitant lives and both spouses can be included.

-The unique feature is available now, spouses can share in the income, and both will receive the income for life.
-What happens if death would occur prematurely?
-Simple, any unused funds in the account are then inherited by their beneficiaries!
+The unique feature is available now, spouses can share in the income, and both will receive the payment for life.
+What happens if death occurs prematurely?
+Simple, unused funds in the account are then inherited by their beneficiaries!

 Oh, I forgot the most critical part of the plan, the income received from a Roth Income Account is paid TAX-FREE.